CBackyx/RingSG/README.md

 - We provide a smallest version of our experiments for our audience who want to quickly verify our results.
 To enable this version, simply add the `--smallest` flag to each of your evaluation and plot instruction.

 The evaluation options provided by `tmp_run_cluster.py` include:
 > Note that we also specify which option (setting) corresponds to which Figure/Table in our paper.
+> Estimations of running durations are provided, but it shall vary according to your hardware condition.

 ```bash
 python tmp_run_cluster.py -h